This page contains information you may need when producing a programme for ITV.

 E and O insurance

 ITV’s terms of trade require all independent producers to have in place suitable insurance cover in respect of the broadcast of their programmes.
-Hence, please could you provide us with a copy of your E&O insurance details, including confirmation from your insurer that the appropriate ITV companies are covered as additional insured parties as well as your company, for any claims arising from broadcast of the programme on ITV channels.
+Hence, please could you provide us with a copy of your E and O insurance details, including confirmation from your insurer that the appropriate ITV companies are covered as additional insured parties as well as your company, for any claims arising from broadcast of the programme on ITV channels.

 ITV's insurance requirements are set out in the Terms of Trade and any enquiries should be made to your ITV Network Commercial Affairs contact, and any request for variation of these requirements must be made well in advance of delivery in writing to them.